Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Introduction

-An IC consisting of Cu wiring in an SiO$_2$ dielectric fabricated at the 130~nm technology node is used to demonstrate imaging capability.
+MINT was developed with nanoelectronics as the application space, and so an IC consisting of Cu wiring in an SiO$_2$ dielectric fabricated at the 130~nm technology node is used to demonstrate imaging capability.
 ICs are a critical use-case for nanotomography, as modern ICs are comprised of nanoscale features and many fabrication layers.
 This structural complexity makes precise imaging and characterization of subsurface layers difficult, limiting critical IC diagnostics such as defect detection and failure analysis.\supercite{IC_imaging, Mahmood_IC_2015} ICs pose an additional challenge for traditional sample preparation, as their planar geometry either inhibits rotation or requires that all but a small subsection of the IC be destroyed.
 This eliminates the ability to scan multiple regions of a sample and limits the ability use the same sample for complementary diagnostic measurements.
-TOMCAT overcomes this challenge, and keeps planar samples intact during imaging.
+The source, sample, and system geometry, along with a custom tomographic reconstruction algorithm, allows MINT to overcome this challenge and keep planar samples intact during imaging.